renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 {% endhighlight %}

 This is the famous Hello World program, which is almost always the first program you write when learning a programming language!
 As you can see, it's pretty simple in Ceylon!
-We invoke a another function called `print`, which Ceylon provides to us, with an argument `"Hello World!"`.
-We must use quotes so that Ceylon understands that we want it to treat as plain text, not some kind of function call or anything else.
-We need to add a `;` at the end to indicate that our statement is complete (like a `.` in the end of this sentence).
+We invoke another function called `print`, which Ceylon provides to us, with an argument `"Hello World!"`.
+We must use quotes so that Ceylon understands that we want it to treat `Hello World!` as plain text, not some kind of function call or anything else.
+We need to add a `;` at the end to indicate that our statement is complete (like the `.` in the end of this sentence).
 You could write more than one statement in one line:

 {% highlight ceylon %}
 print("Hello"); print("Hi there"); print("I said hi!");
 {% endhighlight %}

-But this makes it harder to understand the code, so it is almost always better to have one statement only per line.
+But this makes it harder to understand the code, so it is almost always better to have only one statement per line.

 But now, let's get to the real fun and run our first program!

 Click on the green play button on the top of the screen.
 In the bottom pane called `Console` (should be near the bottom-right of the screen), you should see the message we asked to be printed, `Hello World!`.

-You can change the text in the `String` (between quotes) to anything you like!
+You can change the text in the `String` (text between quotes) to anything you like!
 Well, almost anything...

 Ceylon allows you to include `value`s, in a String.
 But to do that, we must first understand what a value is.